FAC-community/tester/README.md

 # Pong: A Step-by-Step Guide

 This guide will take you through the steps to create a simple version of the classic game, [Pong](https://en.wikipedia.org/wiki/Pong), using HTML, CSS, and JavaScript.
+You will need to create your own repo and add empty `index.html`, `styles.css`, and `script.js` files to it.
+It is very good practice to re-type the code snippets below, instead of copy and pasting, in order to aid your recollection.

 * * *